Chart Color Schemes

 Rockdale features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Rockdale's dwelling structure, as per the latest Census, consisted of 24.4% houses and 75.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 55.9% houses and 44.1% other dwellings.
+In comparison, Sydney metro had 55.9% houses and 44.1% other dwellings.
 Home ownership in Rockdale was at 23.2%, with mortgaged dwellings at 28.3% and rented ones at 48.5%.
-The median monthly mortgage repayment in Rockdale was $2,167, lower than Sydney metro's $2,427.
-The median weekly rent figure was $460, compared to Sydney metro's $470.
+The median monthly mortgage repayment in Rockdale was $2,167, below Sydney metro's average of $2,427.
+Median weekly rent in Rockdale was $460, compared to Sydney metro's $470.
 Nationally, Rockdale's mortgage repayments were higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing